 The BB&T Leadership Institute’s Emerging Leaders program for student leaders builds skills on campus and beyond at partner universities.

-Why You Need a Proactive Talent Management Strategy
+Why You Need a Proactive Talent Management Strategy (Talent)

 Talent management extends from recruiting and onboarding to growing and retaining employees.
 A good talent management strategy pays off in productivity and in other ways.